What are the dimensions and specifications of standard link plates?

 Typical Dimensions of Link Plates

-- The size and weight of the components being connected
+- The dimensions and mass of the parts being joined

-- The expected loads and stresses on the joint
+- The anticipated loads and strains on the joint

 Hole Patterns and Sizes